 There are approximately 16 full-time general colorectal, and pediatric surgery faculty surgeons and an additional 12 faculty in transplant, thoracic and vascular surgery.
 Rotations occur at St. Vincent Indianapolis Hospital and the attached Peyton Manning Children's Hospital.
 Participation in cases at other nearby St. Vincent Hospitals is available.

-St. Vincent is a primary teaching hospital of Indiana University School of Medicine, and welcomes 3rd and 4th year medical students for surgical rotations.
-There are approximately 180 residents and fellows at St. Vincent, There are currently 2 Fellows in Advanced GI Surgery and Endoscopy.
+St. Vincent is a primary teaching hospital of Indiana University School of Medicine, and Marian University College of Osteopathic Medicine, and welcomes 3rd and 4th year medical students for surgical rotations.
+There are approximately 180 residents and fellows at St. Vincent.

-Didactics occur weekly and include a presentation by a resident or faculty member, and a weekly Morbidity & Mortality/Case Conference session.
+Didactics occur weekly and include a presentation by a resident, and a weekly Morbidity & Mortality/Case Conference session.
 There are also regular meetings with the Program Director and resident participation in program structure is welcome.

 The residents work collaboratively with Advanced Practice Nurses and Physician Assistants on the trauma and acute care surgery service.
-St. Vincent Indianapolis is a Level II Trauma Center.
+St. Vincent Indianapolis is a Level I Trauma Center.